 Beach OCR events are held on all continents and many countries with beach access, from England to Indonesia and the middle east.

 Combine OCR’s are typically run on 1,000 to 5,000-meter courses and include obstacles that test upper body, lower body, grip and total strength, including functional exercises.
 Mass starts typically have up to 100 people at a time.

 Popular races include Tough Mudder X (TMx), Hyrox, Spartan Crossfit Challenge and the Civilian Military Combine.
 These events are designed to be spectator friendly, with exciting, head to head racing.

-World’s Toughest Mudder is the best known set time OCR, with individuals and teams covering as much distance as possible in 24 hours.
+World’s Toughest Mudder is the 24-hour OCR World Championships, with individuals and teams covering as much distance as possible in 24 hours.
 The Spartan Ultra World Championships is an annual event held over 50 kilometres.

 Track OCR’s are sprint to middle distance competitions from 25 meters and up.
 Individual and mixed relay events can be time trials (one person at a time) or have 2 to 24 people or more on the start line.
 The 100 m (10 OCR obstacles) and 400 m (12 OCR obstacles) events have established world records and have been held in Games recognised by the International Olympic Committee.

 Track OCR is held on athletic tracks, stadiums, streets or other flat areas.
 Events in popular culture include the Million Dollar Mile competition show on CBS television network in the United States.